Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 The most common symptom of Parkinson's disease are the tremors which most typically occur in a leg, arm or jaw.
 The tremors are caused by a feedback loop which puts the neurons in control of motion in the Substantia Nigra, controlled by the cerebellum and cerebral cortex which controls coordination and voluntary movements respectively, to be challenged by the part of the brain responsible for self awareness (thalamus and subthalamic nucleus) as to where the limbs are located.
 The failure to flow proper quantities of dopamine also causes a failure to control and locate the limb properly and a failure to properly sense its location.

-Drugs targeting Parkinson's disease improve one's condition by providing a dopamine precursor used by the brain to develop more dopamine to make up for the lack of dopamine caused by the loss of dopaminergic neurons.
+Drugs targeting Parkinson's disease typically improve one's condition by providing a dopamine precursor (levodopa) used by the brain to develop more dopamine to make up for the lack of dopamine caused by the loss of dopaminergic neurons.
+Note that these treatments are not a cure, don't slow down the progression of Parkinson's and often have permanent long term side effects.

-There are drug treatments and even some surgical treatments which address symptoms, but currently there is nothing offered by the medical community to stop the progression of Parkinson's or to cure the damage done.
+There are drug treatments and even some surgical treatments which address symptoms, but currently there is nothing approved by the medical community to stop the progression of Parkinson's or to reverse the damage done.
+There are however drugs in clinical trials and drugs in off label use which hold promise.

-One can remove neurotoxic sources by eating organic meals to avoid neurotoxic pesticides and herbicides, eliminating mold toxins (or moving to a mold free environment), replace mercury amalgam fillings, etc. There are detoxification supplements and protocols as well as chelation therapies for the various toxins, to cleanse the body and mind.
-There are improvements one can make to their diet, duration of food consumption, probiotics and exercise and physical therapy which can help to resist the decline as much as possible.
+One can remove neurotoxic sources by eating organic meals to avoid neurotoxic pesticides and herbicides, eliminating mold toxins (or moving to a mold free environment), replace mercury amalgam fillings, etc. Living toxic free goes a long way to improving one's health and even avoiding Parkinson's disease in the first place.
+There are detoxification supplements and protocols as well as chelation therapies for the various toxins, to cleanse the body and mind.
+There are improvements one can make to supplement their diet, scheduling and duration of food consumption, probiotics and exercise and physical therapy which can help to resist the decline as much as possible.
 Some have been successful reversing their ailments substantially by restoring damaged but not dead motor neurons.
 This outcome is more likely with those who have been newly diagnosed and have some motor neurons that can be saved.
 Growing new replacement neurons is a tougher path and is that taken by stem cell researchers in the hope for a future treatment.